jeffreysorgen/golf-club-sensors/implementation.md

 19. **GitHub Markdown** Learned styling for tables, images and code block
 20. DOCUMENTED progress towards **battery** solution [_here_](activity.md#battery-info) (ongoing)
 21. Added code block and image from Monitor to this documentation.
-22. COMPLETED Part One documentation, and it's time to move on to **adding BLE** to the system!
+22. COMPLETED Part One documentation, and it's time to move on to [**adding BLE**](activity.md/#step-two-enabling-ble) to the system!
-23. Successfully copied the process of a YouTuber to add BLE services on the device.
+23. Successfully [copied the process](activity.md/#try-the-ble-example-sketch) of a YouTuber to add BLE services on the device.

-# Implementation:

-### Flow for Golf Swing sensors:
+## Flow for Golf Swing sensors:

 - **BLE** is enabled when the device is powered, waits for pairing forever.
 - Pairs with phone app.